EBOOK Spurgeon and the Poor (DiPrima)

 About the Author

-Alex DiPrima is senior pastor of Emmanuel Church in Winston Salem, NC.
+Alex DiPrima is senior pastor of The Church of the Good Shepherd in Winston Salem, NC.
 He holds a PhD from Southeastern Baptist Theological Seminary in historical theology with a focus on the ministry of Charles Haddon Spurgeon.
-He has published several articles with 9Marks ministries, the Spurgeon Center, and Southeastern Seminary.